The art of networking

 Posted on 15/11/2018

 I have to admit, I don’t like networking… well the thought of it anyway.
 So, I remind myself of all the wonderful people I have met and the stories that have been told and I promise you it’s been worth it!
 Networking has enabled me to help other people and in return it’s helped me throughout my own career.

 I now work for a networking organisation called the Knowledge Transfer Network.
 I get to meet lots of companies on their journey to take new ideas to market for the benefit of the UK economy.
 We thrive on introducing ‘not the usual suspects’ and are often described as an ‘innovation dating agency’.
 How cool is that!

 There are a couple of things that I have been guilty of when networking.
 I hope you can learn from my own faults and start networking to achieve your goals…

 Have your business cards with you

-I know it’s obvious, but it’s so important to networking.
+I know it’s obvious, but it’s so important to network.
 I often forget to bring my business cards, so I stash them in various bags and jacket pockets that I am most likely to be wearing at events in the hope that I remember them.
 When I receive cards from others, I jot down the action on their card to ensure I can follow-up properly.
 If you are printing your business cards, invest in having them made to a high standard, as this is reflective of your brand values.

 It does seem odd carrying around bits of card when we now live in a digital age.
 I receive loads of business cards and after I make that initial follow-up I don’t use the card again, but nothing seems to be more effective.
 Some networking events now have ‘fist bumping’ tech that captures the people you have engaged with… but can I remember what were the actions from our discussion?!
 If you know of a better alternative to the good old-fashioned business card then let me know.